avivharuzi/webpack-template-starter/README.md

-# template-starter
+# Template Starter

-template starter with webpack config all ready to go with
+Template starter with Webpack config all ready to go with.